yt-project/yt/doc/source/analyzing/analysis_modules/two_point_functions.rst

 The TPF relies on the Fortran kD-tree that is used by the parallel HOP halo finder.
 The kD-tree is not built by default with yt so it must be built by hand.
-Please follow the instructions on how to build it, see :ref:`fkd_setup`.

 Quick Example
 -------------